-The College of Agriculture, Health and Natural Resources (CAHNR) Office of Academic Programs (OAP) seeks a full-time, professional staff Academic Advisor (Academic Advisor 1).
-OAP seeks a highly motivated, independent and team-oriented individual who can support students, faculty, and our academic partners with creative ideas.
+The College of Agriculture, Health, and Natural Resources (CAHNR) Office of Academic Programs (OAP) seeks a full-time, professional staff Academic Advisor (Academic Advisor 1, P3).
+OAP seeks a highly motivated, independent, and team-oriented individual who can support students, faculty, and our academic partners with creative ideas.
 Candidates should possess outstanding interpersonal skills and a can-do attitude.
-The position entails advising undergraduate students and assisting faculty advisors with complex advising of University rules and regulation concerns, assisting with activities and events coordinated by the Office of Academic Programs, and developing/implementing special programs as needed.
+The position entails advising undergraduate students and assisting faculty/departmental advisors with complex College-level advising of University rules and regulation concerns, assisting with activities and events coordinated by the Office of Academic Programs, and developing/implementing special programs as needed.
 The incumbent is expected to work both flexibly and collegially with a dynamic team of professional advising and administrative staff, as well as with faculty and students across the College and the University.
-It is also an expectation that the incumbent advance CAHNR’s commitment to diversity, equity and inclusion in every aspect of their work.
+It is also an expectation that the incumbent advance CAHNR’s commitment to diversity, equity, and inclusion in every aspect of their work.

-• Serve as resource for students, faculty, parents, and others regarding programs and academic policies
+1. Serve as a resource for students, faculty, parents, and others with questions about programs or academic policies.

-• Assist colleagues in composing and maintaining the Office’s websites, social media and other communications materials
+8. Assist colleagues in composing and maintaining the Office’s websites, social media, and other communications materials.

 The University of Connecticut is a national leader among public research universities, with more than 32,000 students seeking answers to critical questions in classrooms, labs, and the community.
 A culture of innovation drives this pursuit of knowledge throughout the University’s network of campuses.
 Connecticut’s commitment to higher education helps UConn attract students who thrive in the most competitive environments, as well as globally renowned faculty members.
 Our school pride is fueled by a history of success that has made us a standout in Division I athletics.
 UConn fosters a diverse and vibrant culture that meets the needs and seizes the opportunities of a dynamic global society.